opensourcecities/tokyo/README.md

 In Japan, there are a lot of coworking space.
 If you just want to find wifi and charging.
 You can find them in Starbucks or there is website called [Dengen Cafe](http://dengen-cafe.com/).
 It collecting the list of cafe which have wifi and charning.
 Unfortunately, it is written in Japanese :jp: but you can use them with Google Translator.

-- [OpenSource Cafe](http://www.osscafe.net/en/) - Cafe & Library for Coworking, Open Source Activity and more.
+- [OpenSource Cafe](http://www.osscafe.net/en/) - cafe and library for coworking, open source activity and more.
+- [Yahoo LODGE](https://lodge.yahoo.co.jp/) - Free cafe for coworking by Yahoo Japan!

 ## Other lists